crashoverride777/swifty-rate/README.md

 ## Usage

-- Add the import statment when you installed via cocoa pods.
+- Add the import statement when using CocoaPods or SwiftPackageManager

 ```swift
 import SwiftyRate